-Each class at St Augustine’s CE Junior School, is named after an inspirational Briton:
+Each class at St Augustine’s CE Junior School, is named after an inspirational Brit:

-Simmonds Class – is named after Ellie Simmonds OBE, the gold medal winning British Paralympic swimmer.
+Simmonds Class – named after Ellie Simmonds OBE, the gold medal winning British Paralympic swimmer.

-Attenborough Class – is name after Sir David Attenborough CBE, an English broadcaster and natural historian.
+Attenborough Class – named after Sir David Attenborough CBE, an English broadcaster and natural historian.
 He is best known for writing and presenting, in conjunction with the BBC Natural History Unit.